swkthde/jenadevs-meetup-001-docker-party/talk/05_docker_best_practises.md

 ---

-## Our experience

-- Vererbung fixed Version
-- off Docker repo
+### Tips by Jeff Lindsay

-- Gosu
+- 1
-- Layers
+- 2
-- Entrypoint etc.
+- 3
-- CircleCi tests
+- 4

+<small>Jeff Lindsay is the author of Dokku and many Docker related OSS projects</small>

+---

+### Our experience

+- Use fixed version for base image
+- Prefer offical base images
+- Use [gosu](https://github.com/tianon/gosu) for easy-stepdown from root
+- Define own entrypoint if needed
+- Write integration tests, e.g. with CircleCI

 ---